xjamundx/site/config.md

 ### Inline configuration

 In addition to the `--config` flag and `.jshintrc` file you can configure JSHint from within your files using special comments.
-These comments start either with `jshint` or `global` and are followed by a comma-separated list of value.
-For example, the following snippet will enable warnings about undefined and unused variables and tell JSHint about a global variable named `MY_GLOBAL`.
+These comments must be in the block style and start either with `jshint` or `global` and are followed by a comma-separated list of values.
+For example, the following snippet will enable warnings about undefined and unused variables and tell JSHint about 2 global variables named `MY_GLOBAL` and `MY_OTHER_GLOBAL`.

     /* jshint undef: true, unused: true */
-    /* global MY_GLOBAL */
+    /* global MY_GLOBAL, MY_OTHER_GLOBAL */

-You can use both multi- and single-line comments to configure JSHint.
+Comments to configure JSHint must use the block style `/* .. */` instead of the inline `//` style.
 These comments are function scoped meaning that if you put them inside a function they will affect only this function's code.

 #### Directives